ljunggren/boozang-docs/README.md

 ## Introduction

-In programming we sometimes talk about design patterns.
+In programming, we sometimes talk about design patterns.
 The idea of a design pattern is a recipe to solve a particular problem.
 Any given problem in programming can have many solution candidates.
-The design pattern therefore helps guide the user to the simplest and best possible solution to a problem.
-That's why following design patterns doesn't only show you the way to solve a given problem, it also conveys a best-practice.
-There are many reason to follow best-practice solutions.
+The design pattern helps guide the user to the simplest and best possible solution to a problem.
+That's why following design patterns doesn't only show you the way to solve a given problem.
+It also conveys a best practice.
+There are many reasons to follow best-practice solutions.
 Here are a few:

 - Following documented processes increase code readability and collaboration in development teams
 - Design pattern solutions are often performant